 - Press Windows + R to open the “Run” command.
 When you see the Run dialog box, type “netplwiz” and click on OK.

-- Under the Users tab, you will see a list of users on your device.
+Open the Run command and type netplwiz. - Under the Users tab, you will see a list of users on your device.
 Click on the user that you want to change to administrator.
 Then select Properties.

-- Go to the Group Membership tab.
+Choose Properties under the Users tab. - Go to the Group Membership tab.
 Select Administrator and click on Apply.
 Then select OK.

 Change administrator using Command Prompt